Fernandez-Trincado/Obasi/README.md

 B) **C. Obasi** et al. 2023, A&A, 670, A18, [The globular cluster system of the nearest Seyfert II galaxy Circinus](https://www.aanda.org/articles/aa/full_html/2023/02/aa43154-22/aa43154-22.html)

 C) L. Baravalle, (including **C. Obasi**) et al. (2024, in prep.) - The VVVX quest for satellites around the Circinus Galaxy

+# Acknowledgements

+**D.M.** gratefully acknowledges support from the Center for Astrophysics and Associated Technologies CATA by the ANID BASAL projects ACE210002 and FB210003, by Fondecyt Project No. 1220724. **J.G.F-T** gratefully acknowledges the grants support provided by ANID Fondecyt Iniciación No. 11220340, ANID Fondecyt Postdoc No. 3230001 and CAS-ANID/CAS220009 (Sponsoring researcher in both), from the Joint Committee ESO-Government of Chile under the agreement 2021 ORP 023/2021 and 2023 ORP 062/2023.

 # Contact